 Organisations eligible to apply for funding include Commonwealth, state and territory government collecting institutions; incorporated not-for-profit public collecting institutions, and incorporated not-for-profit bodies specialising in touring significant art and cultural collections.
-The proposal may be for either multiple or single venue exhibitions.

-To be eligible:
+The cultural material in the exhibition must have a minimum value of:

-- The cultural material in the exhibition must have a minimum value of: - AUD \$50 million for fine art exhibitions - o AUD \$20 million for museological exhibitions. - o Insurance cover may apply to multiple or single items within an exhibition that meets the minimum value threshold. - The exhibition is not eligible for support through a state indemnity scheme.
+- AUD \$50 million for fine art exhibitions - AUD \$20 million for museological exhibitions.